Transcript #374: Climbing the Python Web Mountain

 03:15 It's like a linting to make sure that you're not importing in the wrong direction.

-03:32 Because it doesn't quite make sense if it's not an inheritance or calling.
+03:31 I'm not sure what these arrows mean because it doesn't quite make sense if it's not inheritance or calling.

 03:38 That looks pretty interesting.